The Dennis Kirk Blog

 Now that you are done washing your helmet, it is time to dry it.
 The best way is to set it in front of a fan and let it air dry.
 As mentioned before, do not use additional heat to help dry the helmet.
 You should also wait to assemble the helmet until it is completely dry.

 Some riders might think that it is a good idea to place a dryer sheet inside the helmet to keep it fresh, but this should be AVOIDED.
-Dryer sheets contain chemicals that can be left in the helmet that can be harmful to your skin and leave you with rashes and bumps.
+Dryer sheets contain chemicals that can be left in the helmet.
+These chemicals can be harmful to your skin and leave you with rashes and bumps.
 Also, washing your helmet only does so much good, for so long.
 It is recommended that you replace your motorcycle helmet every 3-5 years.